-The Centers for Medicare and Medicaid Services (CMS) goals for improvement of quality in skilled nursing settings in 2007 were to: reduce the rate of pressure ulcers and to reduce the usage of physical restraints.
-Illinois is below the national average and met the national and regional goals for restraint use.
-However, the rate of pressure ulcers remains a concern, and the rate of pressure ulcers in Illinois would have to decrease to meet federal and regional goals.
+The Centers for Medicare and Medicaid Services (CMS) goals for improvement of quality in skilled nursing settings in 2008 were to: reduce the rate of pressure ulcers and to reduce the usage of physical restraints.
+Illinois is below the national average for restraint use.
+However, the rate of pressure ulcers remains a concern since the rate of pressure ulcers in Illinois was above the national average for all four quarters in 2008.
 The survey process continues to focus on restraints and pressure ulcers as pre-selected survey concerns.

-The Quality Improvement Organization in Illinois, the Illinois Foundation for Quality Healthcare, offered several trainings in 2007 that the Department and providers were able to access.
+The Quality Improvement Organization in Illinois, the Illinois Foundation for Quality Healthcare, offered several trainings in 2008 that the Department and providers were able to access.
 These trainings included: